derekYankie/Twitter-Scraper/README.md

 # Twitter-Scraper

-Sep 4, 2016: A tool made to  scrap a twitter page for twitter handle Sep 4, 2016: New feature, scrape twitter page for twittwer stats (tweets following, followers, and likes)
+Sep 4, 2016: A tool made to  scrap a twitter page to acquire the twitter handle for that page.
+Sep 4, 2016: New feature, scrape twitter page for twitter stats (tweets following, followers, and likes).
+Sep 6, 2016: New feature, scrape twitter page for 10 most recent tweets.